adityarizqi/Docker-Laravel-FrankenPHP-NginX/README.md

 ### Step 3: Environment Setup

 -   Copy the `.env.example` file to `.env`

--   Configure your environment.
-For development ensure that the `APP_DOMAIN` variable is set to `panel.docker.localhost` and APP_CRM_DOMAIN set to `crm.docker.localhost`
     > **Note**: Make sure you have installed the SSL certificates before proceeding.

 ### Step 4: Start the Containers